 St. Claire Regional Medical Center is a 159-bed, rural referral hospital located in Morehead, one hour from Lexington, in northeast Kentucky.
 The hospital has an ICU and critical care capability, with nephrology, hematology/oncology, cardiology, psychiatry, and surgical subspecialists on staff.
 In addition to outpatient clinics and surrounding counties, the hospital maintains home health services, home hospice and palliative medicine.
 Other teaching sites include busy pediatrics practices in Mount Sterling, South Shore, and Maysville; family medicine sites in the region; and obstetrics sites in Morehead and Maysville.

 Why have rural training?

 Traditional medical training is performed at tertiary care centers, emphasizing treatment of critically ill patients with advanced diseases.
 There are no cooperative arrangements with other facilities, only a focus on patients referred from outside.
 The RPLP offers an alternative mode of training, emphasizing commonly seen diseases, outpatient and continuity care, rural and community health issues, and cooperative arrangements with other hospitals.
 These topics, if addressed at all, are not addressed as efficiently at a university hospital, yet they are critical to practicing in a rural area.
-Understanding of these issues is also essential for those interested in missionary work, or medical practice outside the United States.
+Understanding these issues is also essential for those interested in missionary work or medical practice outside the United States.
 Due to its smaller size, the RPLP also emphasizes developing close relationships with faculty.